chaosprint/glicol/js/README.md

 Glicol engine knows you are updating the code if you call the func again.

 Call `stop()` function will restart the engine.

+> Note that you need to have `cross-origin isolation` enabled on the web server to use Glicol.
+For vite dev server, you can use my plugin [here](https://github.com/chaosprint/vite-plugin-cross-origin-isolation).
+For deployment on Netlify or Firebase, check their docs for editing the header files.

 ## License